 • http://chikuzen-minaminosato.jp/

-Witness a carpet of yellow flowers suddenly appear as you drive along the stretch of road beside the Harazuru Farm Station Basaro (roadside rest area).
-The sunflowers in these fields grow up to approximately two meters in height.
+As you drive along the road adjacent to Harazuru Farm Station Basaro, a roadside rest area, you’ll be greeted by a sudden burst of yellow from the towering sunflower fields.
+The sunflowers in these fields reach an impressive height of approximately 1.5 meters.
 Information on sunflower sowing and flowering will be updated on the official Facebook page.

 • 160,000 flowers across 1.6 ha